 What Sets UM-Flint's Transitional Doctor of Physical Therapy (t-DPT) Program Apart?

 The Transitional Doctor of Physical Therapy (t-DPT) program is offered for currently practicing physical therapists who are interested in augmenting their bachelor’s or master’s education to earn a DPT.
-In contributing to your professional growth, our program will:
+In contributing to your professional growth, our program will enhance your knowledge and skills, broaden your clinical perspective, and prepare you to be a competent doctoral-level physical therapist practioner.

 The program’s in-depth curriculum is rigorous, challenging, and well-rounded.
 Courses are taught from an evidence-based perspective to develop your broad base of clinical knowledge and give you the specialized understanding that will prepare you to excel as a leader in your field.

-Small classes allows you to develop a support system comprised of fellow professionals while opening networking opportunities.
-PT faculty remain available to mentor and support you throughout the program and after graduation.
+Small classes allows you to develop a support system comprised of fellow professionals in the US and around the world.
+PT faculty are committed to mentoring you throughout the program and after graduation.

 All coursework is completed online, allowing working PTs to earn their degrees while remaining employed full-time in a clinical setting.
-You’ll have the flexibility to complete courses anywhere while learning in a collaborative environment with clinicians from around the world.
+You’ll have the flexibility to complete courses anywhere.
+Most learning materials are available electronically and live audio discussions and interactions give you the benefit of real-time collaborative learning.

 As part of the world-renowned University of Michigan community, you’ll also have access to the full academic and research resources at the Flint, Dearborn, and Ann Arbor campuses.